ali-khaled-949/ali-khaled-949/README.md

 ## My favorite tools and technologies ⚙️

-> Tools and technologies that I have worked with and am interested in
+> Hello, My name is Ali and I am a Full Stack developer since 2000 with over multiple languages, frameworks, systems, and more.
+You may contact me at solidinnovator@gmail.com for inquiries.

 <table>
   <tr>